pkrobinette/morphomod/README.md

-# MorphoMod: Blind Visible Watermark Removal with Morphological Dilation
+# MorphoMod: Visible Watermark Removal with Morphological Dilation
 These experiments were conducted on a macOS 13.5.2 with an Apple M2 Max processor with 64 GB of memory.

 ## Installation